MicrosoftDocs/cpp-docs/docs/standard-library/function-objects-in-the-stl.md

  The last line of the `main` function shows how you call the function object.
 This call looks like a call to a function, but it is actually calling operator() of the Functor type.
 This similarity between calling a function object and a function is how the term function object came about.

 ## Function Objects and Containers
- The Standard Template Library contains several function objects in the [\<functional>](../standard-library/functional.md) header file.
+ The C++ Standard Library contains several function objects in the [\<functional>](../standard-library/functional.md) header file.
 One use of these function objects is as a sorting criterion for containers.
 For example, the `set` container is declared as follows:

 ```
 template <class Key,